DougTheDruid/SoT-ESP-Framework/README.md

 ### Prerequisites
 In theory, all you need to get started in using this hack is Python 3.7.9, and to install the requirement found in the requirements.txt.
-The base framework relies on a 2560x1440 main monitor.
-You MAY need to make some minor changes in the code to accomidate your specefic display configuration.
+The base framework relies on a 4k main monitor.
+You MAY need to make some minor changes in the code to accomidate your display configuration (helpers.py, top of file).
 I personally run all of my Python from PyCharm, and start/stop the code execution through the built-in Run and Stop functionality.
 You may choose to implement proper "closing" functionality using PyGame.